abrahamvineel/part-timer/README.md

 Source [here](https://developer.android.com/topic/libraries/architecture/room)

 ## Installation Notes
-No special installation instructions.
-It is installed like any other Android package.
+This app has to be installed on the phone as it will not work in the emulator.
+The reason being that the Geofencing API used in the app does not support emulators.
+On the phone, it is installed like any other Android package.

 ## Code Examples
 You will encounter roadblocks and problems while developing your project.
 Share 2-3 'problems' that your team solved while developing your project.
 Write a few sentences that describe your solution and provide a code snippet/block that shows your solution.
 Example: